An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

-\begin{defn} Now let $k$ be again any field whose characteristic is not two.
-The {\it real spectrum} Spr$(k)$ of $k$ is the set of all orderings of $k$.
-We consider Spr$(k)$ as a topological space by equipping it with the {\it Harrison topology}.
-This has the following explicit description: let $S\subset k$ be a finite subset and let $\prec$ be a complete ordering on $S$.
+\begin{defn} The {\it real spectrum} Spr$(k)$ of $k$ is the set of all orderings of the field $k$, see Definition 1.2 of Chapter 8, \S1 of \cite{La}.
+Note that we may have $\mathrm{Spr}(k)=\emptyset$, for example if $-1$ is the sum of squares in $k$.
+In particular $\mathrm{Spr}(k)=\emptyset$ if $k$ has positive characteristic.
+Consider Spr$(k)$ as a topological space by equipping it with the {\it Harrison topology}, which may be a slight abuse of notation if $\mathrm{Spr}(k) = \emptyset$.
+The definition can be found in Chapter 8, \S6 of \cite{La}, which we recall here for convenience.
+Let $S\subset k$ be a finite subset and let $\prec$ be a total ordering on the set $S$.
 Let $U(S,\prec)\subset\mathrm{Spr}(k)$ be the set consisting of all orderings $<$ on $k$ such that $<$ restricted to $S$ is $\prec$.
 The sets $U(S,\prec)$ form a sub-basis of the Harrison topology, which makes Spr$(k)$ a compact and totally disconnected topological space. \end{defn} \begin{defn} For a topological space $X$ and a ring $A$ let $\mathcal C(X,A)$ denote the ring of continuous $A$-valued functions, where we give $A$ the discrete topology.
 For $<$ in $\mathrm{Spr}(k)$ let $k_<$ denote the real closure of the ordered field $(k,<)$.
 For every non-degenerate quadratic form $q$ over $k$ let $\mathrm{sign}(q):\mathrm{Spr}(k)\to\mathbb Z$ be the function sending each $<$ in $\mathrm{Spr}(k)$ to the signature of the base change of $q$ to $k_<$.
 This is continuous with respect to the Harrison topology, so we get a ring homomorphism: